Working Group Sub-Committee

 A. Your monthly payment amount is calculated by dividing your most recent annual tax levy into 12 installment payments, or, if you have already made a payment this year, the amount of your most recent annual tax levy is reduced by the amount you already paid and divided by the number of months remaining in the calendar year.

-In May, at the time of the annual tax billing, you will be notified of i) the total amount of installments paid to date, ii) the actual taxes payable for the current year, and iii) the revised monthly payment which will begin June 15.
+In May, on the annual tax bill, you will be notified of i) the total amount of installments paid to date, ii) the actual taxes payable for the current year, and iii) the revised monthly payment which will begin June 15.

 Neither prepayment discounts nor late payment penalties apply to payments made while using this plan.